Malaga, the 2nd best city for telecommuting

 MALAGA - CLIMATE - CULTURE - PUBLIC SAFETY

-The report highlighted that Malaga "has become a major cultural and tourist destination in recent years, known for its excellent museums and beautiful old town".
-"The arrival of highly listed companies like Google is a big milestone for Malaga.
-These companies all say that Málaga is the place to be and their word of mouth is spreading”.
+The report highlighted that Malaga "has become a major cultural and tourist destination, known for its excellent museums and beautiful old town."
+The arrival of companies like Google is a big milestone for Malaga, making it a desirable place for digital nomads.

-THE DIGITAL NOMAD VISA IS NOW AVAILABLE IN SPAIN
+THE DIGITAL NOMAD VISA IN SPAIN

-The report noted that the introduction of Spain's digital nomad visa in 2022 "undoubtedly contributed to Malaga" breaking into second place in the ranking.
-"The city's attractive climate, beaches, culture and gastronomy are big plus points, but also the relatively affordable rental market; costs are half that of European competitors in the index.
-Malaga International Airport is easily accessible from the city center, which is an added advantage for executive nomads who need to travel regularly.
-Savills recalled that a direct flight from New York to Malaga was launched earlier this year.
+The report noted that Spain's digital nomad visa, introduced in 2022, "undoubtedly contributed to Malaga breaking into second place in the ranking."
+The city's attractive climate, beaches, culture, and gastronomy, along with its relatively affordable rental market, have been significant factors.
+Malaga International Airport is easily accessible, offering convenience for executive nomads who need to travel regularly.

 Share this article